mmesiti/shell-job-scripting-scc/content/bash/composability.md

 ```
 wc -l
 ```
-without an argument will wait for you to type in text, that is for input data on its `stdin` stream.
+without an argument will wait for you to type in some text, that is, input data on its `stdin` stream:

 ```
 $ wc -l